Michael Angelakos: 2007–09: Chunk of Change

 The band's debut EP, Chunk of Change, was released on September 16, 2008.
-The first four tracks were those that Angelakos had written as a gift for his girlfriend, which had already become popular throughout the Emerson College campus, where Angelakos was attending classes at the time, and had been passing out his own, self-produced copies.
+The first four tracks were those that Angelakos had written as a gift for his girlfriend Christine, which had already become popular throughout the Emerson College campus, where Angelakos was attending classes at the time, and had been passing out his own, self-produced copies.

 The first and only single to be released from the EP, "Sleepyhead", received a good deal of exposure through its use in numerous media campaigns and advertisements, while the video for the song, directed by The Wilderness, was included on Pitchfork's Top 40 Music Videos of 2008 list.
 The song contains samples of "Óró Mo Bháidín" by Irish singer and harpist Mary O'Hara.

+He later described the material as highly critical of the relationship and of his own behavior, rather than straightforward love songs.
+He also credited her brother Greg with helping to manage Passion Pit and “kickstarting the whole thing” before firing him.

+Online accounts have variously attributed “Sleepyhead” to a lullaby sung to Angelakos by his mother or interpreted it as a song about grief, however, Angelakos explicitly identifies the Chunk of Change songs as being inspired by his relationship with Christine, writing that he had responded to her at one point “probably like an asshole” and that she “taught me early on how to be civil and friendly and have manners in relationships.”

 Other songs from the EP received some exposure as well.
 "Cuddle Fuddle" was featured in E4's second series of The Inbetweeners and "I've Got Your Number" was used in an advertisement for the cash card from O2, Money in the UK.